rapid7/insightconnect-plugins/wordpress/help.md

 2. The default Basic Auth or Application Password plugins must not be installed

-Users may choose to install the [Application-Password plugin](https://github.com/georgestephanis/application-passwords) to avoid passing plaintext passwords over http.
+Users may choose to install the [Application-Password plugin](https://github.com/georgestephanis/application-passwords) to avoid passing plain text passwords over http.
 Otherwise, users must install the Basic Auth plugin.

 The connection configuration accepts the following parameters: